-Here’s a list of questions we’re most often asked by students who’d like to live in university accommodation.
+Here’s a list of questions we’re often asked by students who’d like to live in university accommodation.

 We can usually offer rooms to most new, first-year students, but we can’t guarantee accommodation.

 It’s best to apply for accommodation as soon as you’ve firmly accepted a conditional or unconditional offer from us.

-There are a number of possible reasons:
+There are a few different reasons:

 You can read more details in our Allocations policy.